The City of Cold Lake

 The price of a semi-detached house is around $309,950 in Cold Lake.

 A townhouse in Cold Lake may cost around $249,920.

 You may pay around $189,800 for a condo in Cold Lake.

 Average Cold Lake Property Tax

-The property assessors estimate the market value of properties in Cold Lake and submit to the city and this affects the property taxes each year.
-In Cold Lake, the property taxes consist of provincial levy for education, municipal levy and a levy for senior housing.
+The property assessors estimate the market value of properties in Cold Lake and submit them to the city and this affects the property taxes each year.
+In Cold Lake, the property taxes consist of a provincial levy for education, a municipal levy, and a levy for senior housing.
 The City of Cold Lake also collects taxes for the Lakeland Lodge and Housing Authority.
-On certain properties, there may be additional tax levy subject to local improvement projects.
+On certain properties, there may be an additional tax levy subject to local improvement projects.